Fu Gu: Life

 In 252, after the death of the Eastern Wu emperor Sun Quan, the Wei generals on the frontline such as Hu Zun, Wang Chang and Guanqiu Jian had the intention of using the opportunity to attack their rival state.
 When Fu Gu was asked for his opinion, he objected to the campaign against Wu.
 Although the campaign went ahead, Wei forces led by Hu Zun and Zhuge Dan met their defeat at the Battle of Dongxing in 252 by the Wu forces led by Zhuge Ke.
 Fu Gu was later awarded the title of a Secondary Marquis (關內侯).

 Later in 254, Sima Shi deposed the Wei emperor Cao Fang and replaced him with Cao Mao.
 Fu Gu was promoted from a Secondary Marquis to the Marquis of Wuxiang Village (武鄉亭侯).

 In 255, enraged at the regent Sima Shi for deposing the emperor Cao Fang, Guanqiu Jian and Wen Qin started a rebellion in Shouchun against Sima Shi.
 As Sima Shi was then suffering from an eye disease, the officials urged him to let Sima Fu lead imperial forces to quell the rebellion.
 However, Fu Gu, Wang Su and Zhong Hui advised him to personally lead the army instead.
 Sima Shi heeded their advice.
 Fu Gu participated in the campaign as Supervisor of the Masters of Writing (尚書僕射).
 Sima Shi's brother Sima Zhao was also involved.
 Fu Gu contributed to the suppression of the rebellion.
-During the campaign, Sima Shi's eye condition worsened and he died days later.
+During the campaign, Sima Shi's eye condition worsened and he died days later in March that year.

 After Sima Shi died in Xuchang, Sima Zhao took over his brother's position as the regent of Wei.
 In an attempt to prevent a transfer of power from Sima Shi to Sima Zhao, the Wei emperor Cao Mao ordered Sima Zhao to remain in Xuchang and let Fu Gu lead the army back to the capital Luoyang.
 However, Fu Gu and Zhong Hui met up with Sima Zhao, defied Cao Mao's orders, and returned to the capital together.

-Fu Gu was later enfeoffed as the Marquis of Yang District (陽鄉侯).
+Fu Gu was later enfeoffed as the Marquis of Yang District (陽鄉侯) and his fief increased by 600 households to a total of 1200.
 He died in the same year.

+Descendants

+Fu Gu had a son, Fu Zhi (傅祗; c.244 - June or July 312); Fu Xuan (傅宣; fl.267 - 307) and Fu Chang (傅暢; died 330) were his grandsons.